ecrespo66/iBot-Automation/README.md

 # iBot-Automation
-iBot Automation is a simple cross-platform RPA tool designed to any Automate Business process.
+iBot Automation is a simple cross-platform RPA tool designed to Automate any Business process.
 It works in MacOSX, Windows and linux

 ### Requirements
 * Python 3.6 and up.

-## iBot Automation Modules Available
+## iBot Automation Modules
 =================================
 01. Browser - Automate Browser Activites.
 02. DataBase - Create manage and modify databases.